wejgaard/HolonEForth/README.md

 - Content Management System
 - The whole project combined.
+- Chapters create files if the name has a file extension.
+- Chapters, sections and units have a page each.
-- Chapter and section pages collect project documentation
+- Chapter and section pages collect project documentation.
-- Units contains source definition and separate comments
+- Unit pages contain source definition and separate comments.
-- Chapters create files.
-- Automatic Hypertext links throughout the system
+- Automatic Hypertext links throughout the system.

 ### eForth Chapter eforth.fs

-- Chapter, Sections and Units have a Forth screen as page.
 - No chapter text in eforth.fs.
 - Only one Section - eForth creates sections in the code with comment lines
-- The units code fields contain the respective eForth files
-- The chapter file contains the code of the contained units
+- Chapterfiles collect the code units in the chapter.
-  - thus the  x86 Code Words and High Level Definitions
+- Here the units are the eforth files with the kernel and high level words.
+- The chapterfile combines both.

 ![EForth-Chapter](./Reference/efBilder/EForth-Chapter.png)

 ###  Unit "High Level Definitions"

-- Chapterfiles contain the code units in the chapter.
-- Here the units are the eforth files with the kernel and high level words.
-- The chapterfile combines both.
 - A unit can contain as much code as you want, there is no defined limit.
-- Usually a Holon unit contains one code unit.
+- Usually a Holon unit contains one source-code definition.
-- The units are separated in holon-eforth.fs
+- The definitions are separated in holon-eforth.fs

 ![EForth-Unit](./Reference/efBilder/EForth-Unit.png)